zahup/COLOP/README.md

 # COLOP
-Colour operator design using amplitude spectrum exported from OpendTect using python
+Colour inversion and spectral blueing operator design using amplitude spectrum exported from OpendTect using python